 Is your WordPress site compliant?
 Do you know if your site is breaking the law, or breaching the Terms of Service (TOS) of any 3rd-party companies whose services or products you are advertising or endorsing?

-Internet laws and regulations are designed to protect the rights of consumers and apply to any person who markets, sells or promotes goods or services online.
+Internet laws were designed to protect the rights of consumers and apply to anyone who sells, markets or promotes goods or services online.
 Anyone who owns a website risks being sued for not following compliance laws.
-Feigning ignorance about the law won’t protect you from being slapped with a legal notice.
+Feigning ignorance about legal requirements will not protect you from being slapped with a legal notice.

-Recent laws introduced in 2014 to regulate how businesses promote advertising on their websites clearly state that if you plan to promote anything on your site for material gain, then you must follow certain principles of disclosure to prevent enforceable orders being issued against you by consumer protection agencies, such as the US-based Better Business Bureau, also known as BBB.
-Search online for information about “The Online Interest-Based Advertising Accountability Program,” which regulates behavioral advertising across the internet to learn more.
+Recent laws introduced in 2014 to regulate how businesses promote advertising on their sites clearly state that if you promote anything on your site for commercial gain, you will need to follow certain principles of disclosure to prevent enforceable orders being issued against you by consumer protection agencies, such as the BBB, or Better Business Bureau.
+Look up “The Online Interest-Based Advertising Accountability Program,” which regulates behavioral advertising across the internet to learn more.

 (Better Business Bureau Website)

-The new laws has legal ramifications for several online business activities, including:
+The introduction of these new laws has ramifications for several business activities, including:

-- Any type of advertising, e.g. Google AdWords
+- Any type of advertising, including text link advertising, Google Adsense, etc.

 - Retarget Marketing